 Is it worth remodeling before selling?

-In this market, usually yes — an updated kitchen is the single strongest room in a Conejo Valley listing.
+In this market, usually yes.
+An updated kitchen is the single strongest room in a Conejo Valley listing.
 But we'll tell you honestly if your money is better spent elsewhere.
 David has talked more than one homeowner out of scope they didn't need.

 Can you work in a gated community?